-Okayama International Circuit - from private racing club to F1 Grand Prix
+Okayama International Circuit - From Private Racing Club to F1 Grand Prix

 Okayama International Circuit (TI Circuit Aida until 2004) is a race track in Mimasaka, Okayama Prefecture, Japan, which is mostly known as a venue of the Formula One Pacific Grand Prix in 1994 and 1995.
 Of other notable international championships, Okayama hosted FIA WTCC races from 2008 to 2010.
 In recent years, Okayama is regularly hosting major Japanese competitions such are Super Formula Championship or Super GT Series.

-Born as an exclusive race track for wealthy people
+Envisioned as an exclusive race track for wealthy people

 The race track in Okayama mountains was born as an idea of Japanese golf course magnate Hajime Tanaka.
 He wanted to copy a country club model from golfing to racing, by offering an exclusive race track for the wealthy people to enjoy their high-performance cars or race cars.